twentytwokhz/language-translator/README.md

 # Language Translator

-An Obsidian plugin to translate selected text in the desired language.
+ro:An Obsidian plugin to translate selected text in the desired language.

 ## About The Project